RyanPersaud03/geekymoviewizard/README.md

 We are a team of movie enthusiasts here to provide you with the latest movie recommendations and help you discover your next cinematic adventure in our audiences favourite movie genres.

 # Acceptance Criteria
-GIVEN I am taking a questionnaire about my favourite movie genres and actors/actresses WHEN I click the ‘Wizard Generator’
+GIVEN I am taking a questionnaire about my favourite movie genres WHEN I click the ‘Wizard Generator’
 THEN I am presented with questions asking about my preferences WHEN I answer all questions THEN I am provided movie recommendations